erikdesjardins/slack-irc-rust/README.md

 - Native slack `/me` messages work in IRC
 - Slack active/away status sent to IRC
 - Slack channel topic synced to/from IRC

+## Known Issues

+- Segfaults on Linux when inviting the bot to a channel that was added after initial startup.
+Caused by a bug in rustc_serialize; fixed in Rust 1.11 or when using MIR trans.